Thursday, October 30, 2014

 How did an ordinary farmer come to kill his father, have his name splashed on newspapers all over the midwestern United States and fuel family legends that persist to this day?
 Did the jury make the right decision?
 There are no surviving transcripts of the trial, but we can read the evidence presented to the grand jury.

-As we meet each family member over the next few months, bear in mind that there is a family history of alcoholism, especially in the 19th century.
+As each family member is introduced, bear in mind that there is a family history of alcoholism, especially in the 19th century.
 Our Native American heritage left our ancestors unable to metabolize alcohol.
 My great-grandmother, niece of Lewis, claimed to have one-eighth Native American blood.
 That would have made Lewis one-quarter and his father, the victim, as much as one-half.
 There is no proof to date of these claims; however, the oral tradition lives on in several diverse branches of the Maddox family.

 Meet the Killer